JuliaReach/ReachabilityAnalysis.jl/docs/src/man/systems.md

 ## Linear systems

-Two commonly used types of systems are discrete and continous systems.
+Two commonly used types of systems are discrete and continuous systems.

 **Discrete systems.** A discrete system consists of a matrix representing the system dynamics, a set of initial states, a set of nondeterministic inputs, and a discretization step